ufal/npfl138/labs/faq.md

   `VENV_DIR/bin/pip install --no-cache-dir --extra-index-url=https://download.pytorch.org/whl/cu128 npfl138`.
   (or `VENV_DIR/Scripts/pip` on Windows).

-  Again, apart from the CUDA 12.8 build, you can change `cu128` on Linux and Windows to:
+  Again, apart from the CUDA 12.8 build (which you would get also without specifying the `--extra-index-url` option), you can change `cu128` on Linux and Windows to:
   - `cpu` to get CPU-only (smaller) version,
   - `cu126` to get CUDA 12.6 build,
   - `rocm7.1` to get AMD ROCm 7.1 build (Linux only).